sikopet/blog/posts/prog-general.md

     * to reduce code duplication
     * to make program more modular (better structured)
     * to make a program more self-documenting (you don't need that many comments)
+    * to facilitate unit testing (test each function separately)
+* see [rball](code/cs_intro/rball) for separating concerns using functions
+    * abstraction (concerns separation) -- determining important characteristics and ignoring other details

 Programming hints